vgarshin/gsom_jhub_deploy/README.md

 ```
 kubectl get storageclass <some-storage-class> -o yaml
 ```
-There should be only one default storage class, therefore if you find no or few storage classes, you should patch existing classes with the command:
+There should be __only one default storage class__, therefore if you find no or few storage classes, you should patch existing classes with the command:

 ```
 kubectl patch storageclass <some-storage-class> -p '{"metadata": {"annotations":{"storageclass.kubernetes.io/is-default-class":"true"}}}'